Saboteer

 I am using these as belaying pins to keep the thwarts from sliding fore or aft.

-Holes are drilled as needed in the thwart riser to accomodate the belaying pins
+Holes are drilled as needed in the thwart riser to accommodate the belaying pins

 ~ ~ ~ . - - -